tmartyny/node_express_scaffold/README.md

-This is a scaffold template in progress that I am building as I learn Node/Express.
+This is a scaffold template in progress that I am playing with  as I learn Node/Express via Ethan Brown's Web Development with Node and Express.

 run tests: `grunt`